 "While there has been improvement in some regions, housing prices have not turned," said David M. Blitzer, Chairman of the Index Committee at S&P Indices.

-Prices and rates have encouraged demand -- the larger trend for mortgage activity is up, according to the Mortgage Bankers Association.
+The larger trend for mortgage activity is still up, according to the Mortgage Bankers Association.
 The four week moving average for the seasonally adjusted Market Index is up 3.23 percent.
 But that's mostly refinancing -- the four week moving average for the refinance index is up 4.36%, while the purchase index is down 0.67%.
 Applications for refinancing made up 76.6 percent of total applications.

 Have you refinanced (or tried to refinance)?
 Are you a buyer -- or staying the heck away?
 Trying to sell?
 Or just following the great housing debate?
 Share your thoughts and experiences below!